valmapaura/ml-category-recommender/README.md

 - Dataset quality: The dataset provided by the client was not reliable and was collected over a short time.
 To address this, there is a need to update the dataset with user features of new people who sign up to improve the quality and reliability of the data.
 Additionally, more data from diverse user demographics should be collected to ensure that the algorithm can accurately recommend products to a wider range of users.

+- Additional information can be utilized as features in the recommendation system.
+For instance, a user's social status can be inferred based on the device they use, which could be categorized as lower, middle, or upper income.
+It may not be appropriate to suggest low qaulity products to individuals in the upper income category.
+Similarly, the current implementation does not employ user search queries to generate recommendations.

 ## Conclusion